risingwavelabs/risingwave-docs/docs/concepts/key-concepts.md

 ### Meta node

-The meta node takes charge of managing the metadata of compute and compact nodes and orchestrating operations across the system.
+The meta node takes charge of managing the metadata of compute and compactor nodes and orchestrating operations across the system.

 ### Nodes